Zenatech Announces Dual Listing Of Its Shares On The Frankfurt Stock Exchange

-(MENAFN- GlobeNewsWire - Nasdaq) TORONTO, Ontario, Nov.
-04, 2024 (GLOBE NEWSWIRE) -- ZenaTech, Inc. (Nasdaq: ZENA) (FSE: 49Q) ("ZenaTech"), a technology company specializing in AI (Artificial Intelligence) drone solutions and enterprise SaaS (Software-as-a-Service) solutions, announces that its common shares currently traded on Nasdaq, are now cross listed and traded on the Frankfurt stock exchange (FSE) under the symbol“49Q” as of October 31, 2024.
+TORONTO, Ontario – ZenaTech, Inc. (Nasdaq: ZENA) (FSE: 49Q) ("ZenaTech"), a technology company specializing in AI (Artificial Intelligence) drone solutions and enterprise SaaS (Software-as-a-Service) solutions, announces that its common shares currently traded on Nasdaq, are now cross listed and traded on the Frankfurt Stock Exchange (FSE) under the symbol“49Q” as of October 31, 2024.

 “Listing on the Frankfurt exchange will provide an additional path for European investors to gain exposure to our company and increase our liquidity, trading, and investor following.
 This listing is also strategic to our business, given our existing office in Germany, customers in Europe, and ongoing European growth of our SaaS software and AI drone business operations.
 We look forward to sharing the ZenaTech company story with European investors,” said CEO Shaun Passley, Ph.D.